arv100kri/Cognitive-Services/Content/en-us/Video/How-To/Home.md

 # How To
-This section of the documentation helps you get started with Project Oxford Video API.
+This section of the documentation helps you get started with Microsoft Video API, part of Microsoft Cognitive Services.